HTTPArchive/country-lens/README.md

 6. page_weight_med_monthly': Page weight trends details, break down to each type of resources.

 ## Generate Specific Technology Dataset
 Use the generated data above, you can generate the data only for specific technology only.
 Just add the technology name that listed under HTTP Archive technology dataset to `config.json`.
-Each technology
+Each technology will run 6 queries above, generate the data in CSV and JSON, then upload it to Google Storage with public access.

+## Consume The Data
+You can use the data with [Google Data Studio](https://datastudio.google.com) and import the CSV data as data source.
+Or build a dashboard by your self and use the JSON data as data source.
+Browse the generated data [with Google Cloud Storage Console](https://console.cloud.google.com/storage)